Igloolik: History

 Information about the area's earliest inhabitants comes mainly from numerous archaeological sites on the island; some dating back more than 4,000 years.
 First contact with Europeans came when the British Royal Navy ships HMS Fury and HMS Hecla, under the command of Captain William Edward Parry, wintered in Igloolik in 1822.

 The island was visited in 1867 and 1868 by the American explorer Charles Francis Hall in his search for survivors of the lost Franklin Expedition.
-In 1913, Alfred Tremblay, a French-Canadian prospector with Captain Joseph-Elzéar Bernier’s expedition to Pond Inlet, extended his mineral exploration overland to Igloolik, and in 1921 a member of Knud Rasmussen’s Fifth Thule Expedition visited the island.
+In 1913, Alfred Tremblay, a French-Canadian prospector with Captain Joseph-Elzéar Bernier's expedition to Pond Inlet, extended his mineral exploration overland to Igloolik, and in 1921 a member of Knud Rasmussen's Fifth Thule Expedition visited the island.

 The first permanent presence by southerners in Igloolik came with the establishment of a Roman Catholic Mission in the 1930s.
 By the end of the decade, the Hudson's Bay Company had also set up a post on the island.

 Non-indigenous establishments, such as Royal Canadian Mounted Police (RCMP) stations, day schools, and clinics, were here before they came to be in surrounding communities.
 The Igloolik Research Centre focuses on documenting Inuit traditional knowledge and technology, as well as climatology and seismic data research.

 Culture

 Anthropologically, Iglulik Inuit are usually considered to be the Iglulingmiut, the Aivilingmiut, and the Tununirmiut, the Inuit from northern Baffin Island, on Southampton Island, and in the Melville Peninsula.

 An ancient legend from the Igloolik area was adapted by Zacharias Kunuk into the award-winning Canadian film Atanarjuat: The Fast Runner in 2001.
 In 2004, Isuma produced the film The Journals of Knud Rasmussen which was released in September 2006 after premiering at the Toronto International Film Festival.

 Igloolik is also the home-base of the only Inuit circus, Artcirq.
 This collective is active in video-making, music production and live circus show performances.
 Early in 2008, when temperatures in Igloolik were at -50 C, eight members of Artcirq went to Essakane north of Timbuktu, Mali, where temperatures were 40 C, to perform at the Festival au Désert.
 In February 2010, six members of Artcirq represented Nunavut in performances at the 2010 Olympic Winter Games in Vancouver, British Columbia.

 In late 2007, the Igloolik Hunters and Trappers Organization (HTO) banned all forms of tourism (sport hunting, filming, photography, watching) related to the northern Foxe Basin walrus population for a period of two years.
 This ban was in response to an observed decrease in walrus.
 The Igloolik Inuit continued to harvest walrus while the tourism ban was in place.

 In 2017, documentary film maker Alan Zweig released There Is a House Here, a documentary film about his visits to the community.

+As of 2025 the mayor of the hamlet is George Auksaq, who was elected in the 23 October 2023 municipal elections.
+At the same election the following seven councillors were acclaimed, Edward Attagutaluk, Amanda Curley, Ludger Makkik, Jacob Malliki, Shanshan Tian, Celina Uttuigak, and Celestino Uyarak.